dotnet/csharplang/proposals/csharp-10.0/lambda-improvements.md

 ```

 ## Natural delegate type
 A lambda expression has a natural type if the parameters types are explicit and either the return type is explicit or there is a common type from the natural types of all `return` expressions in the body.

-Otherwise there is no natural type.
+The natural type is a delegate type where the parameter types are the explicit lambda parameter types and the return type `R` is:
+- if the lambda return type is explicit, that type is used;
+- if the lambda has no return expressions, the return type is `void` or `System.Threading.Tasks.Task` if `async`;
+- if the common type from the natural type of all `return` expressions in the body is the type `R0`, the return type is `R0` or `System.Threading.Tasks.Task<R0>` if `async`.

 A method group has a natural type if the method group contains a single method and the method has no unbound type parameters.

+The delegate type for the lambda or method group and parameter types `P1, ..., Pn` and return type `R` is:
+- if any parameter or return value is not by value, or there are more than 16 parameters, or any of the parameter types or return are not valid type arguments (say, `(int* p) => { }`), then the delegate is a synthesized `internal` anonymous delegate type with signature that matches the lambda or method group, and with parameter names `arg1, ..., argn` or `arg` if a single parameter;
+- if `R` is `void`, then the delegate type is `System.Action<P1, ..., Pn>`;
+- otherwise the delegate type is `System.Func<P1, ..., Pn, R>`.

+`modopt()` or `modreq()` in the method group signature are ignored in the corresponding delegate type.

+If synthesized delegate types are required, the compiler will attempt to reuse delegate types across multiple use sites.
+The compiler could generate generic delegate types parameterized by parameter types and return type similar to the generic types synthesized for anonymous types.
+But reuse might be limited to simply reusing delegate types when lambda or method group signatures match exactly.

+The anonymous delegate types will not be co- or contra-variant unlike the delegates constructed from `System.Action<>` and `System.Func<>`.

 Lambdas or method groups with natural types can be used as initializers in `var` declarations.

-If the lambda or method group has no more than 16 parameters and no return value, and all parameters are passed by value, the natural type will be `delegate void System.Action<P1, ..., Pn>(P1, ..., Pn)` where `P1, ..., Pn` are the lambda parameter types.

-If the lambda or method group has no more than 16 parameters and a by-value return type, and all parameters are passed by value, the natural type will be `delegate R System.Func<P1, ..., Pn, R>(P1, ..., Pn)` where `P1, ..., Pn` are the lambda parameter types, and `R` is the lambda return type.

-Otherwise the natural type will be a synthesized `internal` anonymous `delegate` type with a signature that matches the lambda or method group.

 ```csharp
 var f1 = () => default;        // error: no natural type